Frank B. Baldwin

 Mjr Frank Bernard Baldwin (February 20, 1920 – April 17, 2004) from Pittsburg, Michigan was a United States Marine Corps World War II Ace pilot who shot down 10 enemy aircraft in combat.
 He was the recipient of the Distinguished Flying Cross.

 Career

 F4U Corsair: The type of plane that Baldwin was flying when he earned his Distinguished Cross Medal escorting B-25 bombers.

-Baldwin enlisted in 1942 and flew he flew in over 186 missions in the Pacific Theatre of World War II.
+Baldwin enlisted in 1942 and flew in over 186 missions in the Pacific Theatre of World War II.
 In one reconnaissance mission over Kyushu April 6, 1944, Baldwin shot down four Japanese enemy aircraft.